frePPLe/frepple/doc/command-reference.rst

 In both the constrained and unconstrained plans you can select which constraints are considered during plan creation.

+A separate page provides more details on the :doc:`/developer-guide/planning-algorithm`.

 This command is available in the user interface, the command line and the web API:

 * Execution screen: